MadhurAggarwal/RestApi-Flask-MongoDB-Docker/README.md

 # About
 This is an Assignment for CoRider.

 I've used Python and Flask to create Rest APIs which connect to MongoDB Database.
-The Entire App is then Containerised using Docker.
+The Entire App is then Containerized using Docker.

 # To Run
 Ensure you have Docker (and pip) Installed.
 Make Sure That MongoDB is available and running on default MongoDB port (localhost:27017).